ericgchu/INST126/project4/README.md

 ## Update #2:

 ### main()
-  The main method now take user input to determine which function should be called.
+  The main method now takes user input to determine which function should be called.
 Also the data file is parsed and passed to respective function.

 ### find_a_player()
    When this function is called it can either do a thorough player search or a customized user input player find.
 The thorough player search ask questions on all aspects regarding ability;  player position, minutes played, player efficiency rating, true shooting percentage, 3 Point attempt percentage to find a set of player with matching abilities.